0ctobat/v2apidoc/source/index.md

 ```

 <aside class="notice">
-If you want to calculate your own VAT rate, you can put it on the metadata field `:vat_rate`.
+If you already know the VAT rate and don't need us to compute it for you, fill the metadata :vat_rate field.
 Thus, you don't have to fill the customer `:business_type` and the charge `:eservice` metadata.
 </aside>

 ### Arguments